dubiousconst282/DistIL/docs/internals.md

 ## Code generation
 The generator emits CIL code by recursively traversing expression trees formed in the IR, while assigning result values into variables assigned by the register allocator.

-Building deep expression trees is important not only for code size, but also because small trees could hinder RyuJIT's ability to match patterns and perform its own optimizations, since it uses a tree-based IR (though this may be less problematic with its new _forward substitution_ pass).
-Since instruction operands are direct references to others, it is enough to assign each of them a flag indicating whether they are a sub-expression (implying it has a single-use), or the root of a tree (implying its result value should be stored into a temp variable).
+Building deep expression trees is important not only for code size, but also because small trees could hinder RyuJIT's ability to match patterns and perform its own optimizations, due to its use of a tree-based IR (though this may be less problematic with its new _forward substitution_ pass).
+Trees are implicitly formed from the SSA-graph by assigning each definition a _leaf_ flag, indicating whether they are a sub-expression (implying it has a single use), or the root of a tree (implying it must be emitted and its result value be stored into a temp variable or discarded).

 The _register allocator_ also helps translating out of SSA form by aggressively coalescing phi arguments back into a single variable, and scheduling _parallel copies_ for arguments that cannot be coalesced.
 These copies are sequentialized by the generator using normal load/stores just before branches are emitted.